spsforks/SCons-scons-wiki/ReleaseHOWTO/SimplifiedReleaseProcedure.md

 * Update Sourceforge:
    * set default downloads for each win/linux/mac etc. appropriately, using the "info" link on the right of each download.
-* Update Tigris:
-   * check out tigris website: `svn checkout http://scons.tigris.org/svn/scons/ scons-tigris --username USERNAME`
-   * Then edit the trunk/www/project-highlights and trunk/www/roadmap.html pages and svn commit.
-That will make them live.
-   * Manually add a new Announcement: log in to the site, then upper left Announcements, then in there Add New Announcement.
-   * Add version to issue tracker: Issue Tracker, Configuration, Add/Edit, Add new version.
-* Announce to scons-users and scons-dev
+* Announce to scons-users and scons-dev python list
-* Others?

 ## After Release